-Planting a seed: One of the first initiatives that marked the “Greening of Assiniboine” was ACU’s support in the creation of SEED Winnipeg, an organization that was established to foster inner-city renewal through the development of micro-enterprises, co-operatives and other community based businesses.
+Planting a seed: One of the first initiatives that marked the “Greening of Assiniboine” was ACU’s support of SEED Winnipeg, an organization that was established to foster inner-city renewal through the development of micro-enterprises, co-operatives and other community based businesses.
 ACU established an internal $100,000 community loan fund for low-income entrepreneurs and made an annual commitment to SEED’s core operations, starting with a donation of $3,600.
-The Asset Building Program was also created to help people with low income save and create new opportunities for themselves, and over 5000 people have benefited over the years.
+Matched savings programs were also established in partnership with SEED Winnipeg to help people with low income save and create new opportunities for themselves, and over 4000 people have benefited over the years.

 Jobs for new Canadians: Partnering with SEED Winnipeg, ACU helped launch a program called Recognition Counts.
 The program provides loans up to $10,000 to low-income, skilled immigrants who need financial assistance in order to take any re-accreditation or training courses necessary for employment.
 Having reached nearly 300 loans, the program has found great success with over 100 participants already working in their field experiencing an average increase in income of more than $40,000 per person.